orbitdb/field-manual/05_Customizing_OrbitDB/03_Defining_the_Index.md

 ## A few utility functions.
 Let's first define a few
-utility functions for fetching content from the Index.
+utility functions for fetching content from the `Index`.
 - Fetching a notes piece.
 - Fetching the comments on a piece of notes
 - Getting comments in a chronological order for a specific piece of notes.

-The last will be very helpful to UI Designers who have to translate this data structure into pleasant UI.
+The last will be very helpful to UI Designers who have the crucial task of translating this data structure into pleasant UI.

 ### `getNotes`